Lameisha/Clinic-management-system/README.md

 # Clinic-management-system
 Java-based clinic management system with patient queue and priority handling.

+This project was created to apply object-oriented programming concepts and demonstrate how software can improve the organization of patient information and clinics operation.

+## Problems being solved:

+- Clinics and hospitals often need an efficient way to manage patient details, track visit reasons, prioritize urgent cases and organize patient queue.

+- This project provides a simplified solution that demonstrates how software can support clinics workflows while maintaining a user-friendly experience for patients.

 ## Features

-## Note: Registering a new file will increment the total count but won't save data inside the Java code.
+ Note: Registering a new file will increment the total count but does not permanently store patient data.

 - Patient registration with simple GUI user interface.
 - Requires an existing patient_id to continue.
 -  An option to register a new file is available
 -  System begins with 20 current files.

-  ## Queue management
+  Queue management:

   - System tracks reasons for patient visit.
 - Handles walk-ins and appointments